damien-meere/frontend-milestone/README.md

 ## Current Features
 This site uses the JSFiddle script to enable the alteration of booking modals, depending on the chosen programme.

+I've created a number of response modals to illustrate an automated response to user inputs.
+This occurs when a user submits a request for a space within a course, or when the use uses the 'Get In Touch' Button in the Navbar (visible on larger screens).There is currently no back-end to harness the user data, so this is merely in plasce to demonstrate this functionality.

 I've impletemented a basic script to validate inputs to the contact form.
 This enforces the inclusion of input to the Name field, as well a proper formatting for the email field.
 This also ensures content within the message section of the page.

 ## Future Features
-In future I would like to link the the booking form illustrating course availability progress bars to a working database in order to give training candidates a live view of available space ont the coure.
+In future, the booking form illustrating course availability progress bars, will be linked to a working database in order to give training candidates an accurate view of available space on the coure.

+At the moment, user inputs are acknowledged through automated reponse modals.
+In the next iteration of this site, user inputs will be harnessed from the booking forms and contact forms, and actioned within the back-end of the site.
+Rather than a notification that a company representative will be in contact, that input will be validated, and stored within the back-end database, and reflected in the course availability progress bars.

 ## Testing
 All links will open in a new tab using 'target="_blank"'.
 All links have been manually tested to ensure that they are pointing to the correct destination.